pindilind/snake-game/README.md

+# SNAKE GAME IN REACTJS

+Made a snake-game in react using tutorial

+Link To YouTube Tutorial: https://www.youtube.com/watch?v=-oOgsGP3t5o
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).